Apple chipmaker TSMC eyes China production expansion

 TSMC saw earnings jump last year due primarily to orders from Apple, company watchers say.
 But the chipmaker also benefited from increasingly sophisticated yet affordable smartphones demanding more chips for features from fingerprint sensors to fourth-generation (4G) LTE receivers.

-Expanding in China where low-priced phones dominate could give the world's No.1 contract chip maker a leg up in a market which favours home-grown goods.
+Expanding in China where low-priced phones dominate could give the world's No.1 contract chip maker a leg up in a market which favors home-grown goods.

 "[Our Chinese clients] would prefer to work with us in China," Chang said.